CalumRaine/WordProcessor/blog/blog2.md

 ## Canvas or HTML?

 There seem to be two obvious routes to approaching this browser-based problem.
-1. Reinventing the wheel and rendering every pixel to the canvas
+1. Reinvent the wheel and render every pixel to the canvas
-2. Simply adding an editing capability to the existing markup formats (HTML) and rendering solutions (browsers), which are already excellent
+2. Add edit capability to an existing markup format (HTML) and renderer (browser), which are already excellent